 The chain speed is faster than comparable brands.
 This makes a noticeable difference when cutting through hardwood or gnarled, dense wood.
 Where some chainsaws might get bogged down, the EA3201SRBB tears through the wood thanks to its 12,800 RPM driving the chain, preventing it from stumbling.

 This is the best small gas chainsaw for the money.
 The price is an absolute bargain.
 There’s no excuse for anyone to buy a cheap no-name chainsaw when you can buy this affordable chainsaw.
 I challenge anyone to find a better value compact gas chainsaw.
 I doubt you’ll find one.
-A definite buy for homeowners how don’t need to cut wood larger than 12-inches.
+A definite buy for homeowners who don’t need to cut wood larger than 12-inches.

 Buy A Reputable Gas Chainsaw Brand